deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13370/index.md

 ![](charts/charts_8_0.png)

-> 🔼 The chart displays the ablation study of loss weights (λpres and λattn) on two metrics: CLIP-T (text alignment) and DreamSim (identity fidelity), comparing MagicTailor's performance with the second-best method.
+> 🔼 The chart shows the ablation study of loss weights (Apres and Aattn) on CLIP-T and DreamSim metrics, highlighting MagicTailor's robustness to different loss weight settings.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: Ablation of loss weights.
 We report CLIP-T for text alignment, and DreamSim for identity fidelity as it is most similar to human judgments (Fu et al., 2023).
 For reference, we also present the results of the second-best method in Table 1, highlighting our robustness on loss weights.